Is Oil & Gas Production a Good Career Path?

 Finding work and getting a job in the oil and gas industry is the best thing that could happen to you right now and in the future.

-The oil and gas industry provides a diverse variety of career opportunities, be it offshore or onshore, seismic shipyards, drilling rigs, shale oil exploration, or traditional office jobs.
+There are many different career opportunities in the oil and gas sector, be it offshore or onshore, seismic shipyards, drilling rigs, shale oil exploration, or traditional office jobs.

 On average, full-time employees in the oil & gas industry work 49.5 hours per week, while part-time employees work 20 hours per week.